vpon-sdk/vpon-sdk.github.io/en/ios/ios-interstitial.en.md

     }
     func onVpadnInterstitialWillOpen(_ interstitial: VpadnInterstitial) {
         // Invoked if the Interstitial Ad is going to be displayed }
-    func onVpadnInterstitialClosed(_ interstitial: VpadnInterstitial) {
-        // Invoked if the Interstitial Ad was dismissed }
     func onVpadnInterstitialWillLeaveApplication(_ interstitial: VpadnInterstitial) {
         // Invoked if user leave the app and the current app was backgrounded